jwatson-CO-edu/SPARROW/README.md

     [ ] Q: Can a block of "null pointer" memory be allocated?
     [ ] Q: Can a large array of variant `Atoms` be allocated?
 What is the per-unit size in memory?
-    [ ] T: Which is faster; (Pre-allocated block -vs- Dynamic vars); Create 1000 vars and assign randomly for 10k steps [ ] Evaluate "Practical Common Lisp" (PCL) for useful features and structures (If yes, then expand this bullet with REQUIRED topics ONLY )
+    [ ] T: Which is faster; (Pre-allocated block -vs- Dynamic vars); Create 1000 vars and assign randomly for 10k steps [ ] E: Evaluate "Practical Common Lisp" (PCL) for useful features and structures (If yes, then expand this bullet with REQUIRED topics ONLY )
+[ ] E: R6RS, Complete Scheme without Error System
+[ ] E: R7RS, Complete Scheme *with*  Error System
 [ ] E: Identify Philosophical Differences
     [ ] Identify Dynamic Typing, Where does the language burn time matching?
     [ ] Identify where value history can be built